-Unveiling the time machine of Anqi CMS:prevArchiveWithnextArchiveAnalysis of the similarities and differences of tags
+Unveiling the time machine of AnQi CMS:prevArchivewithnextArchiveAnalysis of the similarities and differences of tags

-Their most significant common point lies in:
+Their most significant common point is:

-- Automatic context recognition: Both tags are designed to be very intelligent, no need for you to manually specify the ID, category, or any other filtering conditions of the current document.
-They willEnglish translation: automatically identifies the position in the content sequence of the document page currently being viewedThis means that you only need to reference them on the document detail page, and they can automatically determine and link to the previous or next document.
+- Automatic context recognition: Both of these tags are very smart, no need for you to manually specify the ID, category, or any other filtering conditions of the current document.
+They willAutomatically identify the position of the document page being browsed in the content sequenceThis means you only need to reference them on the document detail page, and they will automatically determine and link to the previous or next document.

 For example, display the title and link of the previous document: